 4. The Gold Rush (1925)

 Set during the Great Gold Rush of Alaska, the Tramp has in this story embodied the character of a gold miner looking for his fortune in a beautiful set of white topped mountains.
-It is truly a well-conceived screenplay with amazing and admiring visual work that completely deserved its huge success.
+It is truly a well-conceived screenplay with amazing and admiring visual work that completely deserves its huge success.
 It is said that this is the one film Charlie Chaplin wanted to be remembered for, and after watching it, one couldn’t disagree with this wish.
 After getting caught in a blizzard, the Tramp seeks shelter in a cabin where he meets criminal Black Larsen and gold prospector Big Jim.
-Naturally, a lot more follows which takes this character on a new comedic adventure that will continue to enchant and entertain the audience, young or old.
+Naturally, there are many more follow-ups, which take this character on a new comedic adventure that will continue to enchant and entertain the audience, young or old.

 3. City Lights (1931)

 One of his most famous works, this Charlie Chaplin feature film is praised and admired for the Tramp’s performance at its best.
 He is not only endlessly funny but also passionate, romantic, courageous and sympathetic.
 It’s a story that remains alive throughout the ages and continues to represent its importance in the history of film.
-Our charming little moustached character meets, in this wonderful adventure of his, a beautiful blind girl selling flowers and instantly falls under her charms and decides to dedicate his efforts in helping the poor innocent woman from her devastating misfortunes.
+Our charming little mustached character meets, in this wonderful adventure of his, a beautiful blind girl selling flowers and instantly falls under her charms and decides to dedicate his efforts to helping the poor innocent woman from her devastating misfortunes.
 Through a bobbing friendship with an alcoholic millionaire, he manages to “save” the girl and lead her into a better life.
-A graciously emotional tale that, despite in a time where sound films were rapidly rising, stayed true to its silent and, through body movement expressive character.
-The Tramp never needed a voice to convey all the marvellous essence of his being.
+It is a graciously emotional tale that, despite being a time when sound films were rapidly rising, stayed true to its silence and, through body movement, expressive character.
+The Tramp never needed a voice to convey all the marvelous essence of his being.

 2. The Great Dictator (1940)